awsdocs/aws-doc-sdk-examples/.rust_alpha/kms/README.md

 ## Purpose

-These examples demonstrate how to perform several AWS KMS operations using the alpha version of the AWS SDK for Rust.
+These examples demonstrate how to perform several AWS Key Management Service (AWS KMS) operations using the alpha version of the AWS SDK for Rust.

 ## Prerequisites